deepanshs/mrsimulator/docs/user_guide/method/writing_custom_methods.rst

     Energy level transitions and symmetry pathways for the Hahn Echo experiment.

-Although a normal experiment would start with a :math:`\frac{\pi}{2}` rotation to transfer the equilibrium magnetization to a desired symmetry, we can eliminate the first rotation in mrsimulator by defining the first symmetry as :math:`\mathbb{p} = +1`.
+Although a normal experiment would start with a :math:`\frac{\pi}{2}` rotation to transfer the equilibrium magnetization to a desired symmetry, mrsimulator eliminates the need for this first rotation by defining the first symmetry as :math:`\mathbb{p} = +1`.
 Our transition symmetry pathway now becomes

 .. math::